Zero Trust Secure Access to Traditional Applications with VMwareVMware Horizon

-With Horizon 7, sensitive data is able to remain within the data center and be accessed only remotely, using a virtual machine or remote application session.
+With Horizon, sensitive data is able to remain within the data center and be accessed only remotely, using a virtual machine or remote application session.
 This eliminates the need to store data on a mobile device such as a phone or laptop and also allows for separation of work and personal data.

 Both traditional firewalls and micro-segmentation add protection to contain data to only the components required.

 With Dynamic Environment Manager, you can create Horizon Smart Policies that control the behavior of features often used in Horizon desktop or application sessions.
 Horizon Smart Policies are applied during login and can be refreshed whenever the user attempts to reconnect to a virtual desktop or published application.
-For example, Smart Policies can disable file transfer and clipboard functionality based on conditions such as client location, client IP, user group, pool name, and more.
+For example, Smart Policies can prevent file transfer and clipboard functionality based on conditions such as client location, client IP, user group, pool name, and more.

 Visibility and Analytics

 To implement a solution that follows the Zero Trust tenet, “never trust, always verify, enforce least privilege,” you need a system that gives you visibility by logging all traffic.
 This information can then be used to learn and monitor network patterns.
 The resulting analytics help you make effective dynamic policy and trust decisions.